-Being an internet celebrity in 2016 is pretty sweet.
+Being an internet celebrity in 2019 is pretty sweet.
 If they choose to endorse products on social media, they can pull in massive pay days.
-Digiday reports that “super social influencers” — think PewDiePie, who has nearly 50 million subscribers on YouTube — may charge over $100,000 per branded video.
+Digiday reports that “super social influencers” — think PewDiePie, who has over 100 million subscribers on YouTube — may charge over $100,000 per branded video.
 Meanwhile, Instagrammers with 6 million followers or more can charge $20,000 to $100,000 for a single branded photo.

 For most brands, it’s crazy expensive and could turn them off to the idea of influencer marketing altogether.
 But smart brands know that micro-influencers cost much less — and often lead to better results.